Annette Branch’s advice for returning to study after a 40 year break? Just jump in.

 Annette now works for the Legislative Council as an Electorate Officer for Sarah Lovell, Labor Member for Rumney, who she says is very supportive of her study goals.

 Attending University College has rebuilt my confidence.
-Myself and my family are now going to have a much better future thanks to the associate degree.
+Myself and my family are now going to have a lot better future thanks to the associate degree.

 Find out more about the University College here.